-Virtual Office Hours: and on-campus office visits.
+Virtual Office Hours: and on-campus office visits: M,T,W,TH: 3:00-4:00

-During this you can directly interact with your instructor via email, text message, phone call within the prescribed hour.
+During this you can directly interact with your instructor in person or via email, text message, phone or Zoom call within the prescribed hour.
 However, feel free to contact me outside these hours, I will always respond within 48 hours, and, usually, sooner.